iOS 11 vs iOS 10

 Apple has also added a new technology called High Efficiency Image File Format (HEIF) that reduces the file size of your iPhone 7 or 7 Plus photos.

 Finally, the camera is also getting a built-in QR scanner.
-QR codes have never really taken off in this country the way they were expected to, but this is still a nice (and overdue) development. iOS 10 users who have any interest in QR codes will have downloaded one of the many free code scanner apps.
+QR codes have never really taken off in this country the way they were expected to, but this is still a nice (and overdue) development. iOS 10 users who have any interest in QR codes up to now have had to download one of the many free code scanner apps.

 Live Photo Effects